chaseruskin/orbit/docs/src/starting/starting.md

 ## Seeking Help

-Orbit is a package manager and development tool.
-With learning new tools there is always a learning curve.
+Orbit is a package manager and build system tool.
+With learning any new tool there is always a learning curve.
 Orbit tries to make it less intimidating to use by offering help and information in a variety of ways:
 - To see a list of common commands and options, just use `orbit` with no arguments.
-- To view quick summaries on commands, use `-h, --help` flags.
+- To view quick summaries of commands, use `-h, --help` flags.
 - To view more detailed manual pages and information, use `orbit help`.

-But since you are here, complete documentation can be found on this website.
+But since you are here, complete documentation can be found in this book.